digiscot/digiscot-website/pages/projects/lead-scotland.md

 This project started in October - take a look at LEAD Scotland's <a href="http://www.getconnectedandlead.org.uk/show.php?contentid=179">project page</a>.

-## Delivery of short courses in digital skills to two groups of people aged 65+ in a Community Housing environment

 ### Project description

+Delivery of short courses in digital skills to two groups of people aged 65+ in a community housing environment

+### Project update

+October 2015: Project begins at Scotsburn Court in Tain and Stafford Court in Dornoch Equipment purchased and learners and volunteer helpers recruited Course begins in both locations

+End November 2015: Mid way evaluation of course through questionnaires and the Catching Confidence tool January 2016: Course finishes

+Evaluation of provision, including learners, volunteers, carers and partners

+### Evaluation

 This small project supported two groups of people aged 65+ who live in Retirement Housing in Dornoch and Tain to learn relevant digital skills for communication, broadening their interests, networks and generally enhancing their lives by taking them on a digital journey where they move from paper to getting online using our tried and tested Getting Digital course.
 The courses were delivered for us by the excellent Lucy Hawkins.

 Two iPads and a Micosoft Surface tablet with keyboard were used in the training, as well as laptops and tablets belonging to learners.
 Despite problems with accessing WiFi at both locations, both groups were very positive about their learning experiences.
 The most common learning need expressed was to navigate the internet and use email.
 This and other needs were addressed in part by the systematic use of Lead Scotland's 'Getting Digital' training modules but much of the training was also on a more informal, demand-responsive basis.